adithyasaithatipalli/hello-world/README.md

 Hello All,

-I am tring to buid my own repo of write-ups on TryHackMe.
+I am tring to build my own repo of write-ups on TryHackMe.
 I will be adding things for my reference.